Brazil is an extraordinary country. If you’ve never been, I recommend planning your trip to Brazil ASAP.

 The country is beautiful, friendly, filled with activities and colonial sites.
 Today, I’m sharing with you 101 of the top things to do in Brazil.

 As a Brazilian, foreigners often ask me what is there to do in Brazil.
 And while there are some basic things that most people knew about, there are others they had no idea existed.
 But which are so worthy!

 I mean, the country is enormous, and a bunch of attractions in Brazil is outside the most touristic route.
 (São Paulo-Rio de Janeiro-Iguazu Falls)

 So if you’re not a local, you might never even hear about plenty of the points of interest I’ll mention below.

 But fear not.
-This list of fun things to do in Brazil has something for every person, from sunbathing in pretty beaches to hiking in national parks or exploring big cities.
+This list of fun things to do in Brazil has something for every person, from sunbathing on pretty beaches to hiking in national parks or exploring big cities.

-I’ve included the best landmarks, monuments, museums, tourist attractions, historic sites, tours, and a few of my favorite bars and restaurants.
+I’ve included the best landmarks, monuments, museums, tourist attractions, historic sites, tours in Brazil, and a few of my favorite bars and restaurants.